MEA Elections

 Board of Directors

-See Elections Resources forms below for a list of all local associations within each Board Election District, or the “MED” column on Attachment I, which lists the Board District.
+See Elections Resources forms below for a list of all local associations within each Board Election District.

 The Board of Directors duties include: